ncampa-loginvsi/LoginEnterpriseCLI/README.md

 # LoginEnterpriseCLI
 Experimental CLI for interacting with Login Enterprise v5 and v6-preview endpoints.
-Note, not every endpoint has been tested at this stage.
+This is not officially supported in any way.

 Please navigate to the v5 or v6_preview folders for extensive documentation and example code snippets on every available command.